Dublin Institute for Advanced Studies: History

 The School of Theoretical Physics initially consisted of just one member, Professor Erwin Schrödinger, who moved into 65 Merrion Square in February 1941.
 Schrödinger began his duties as director of the school by giving two courses on quantum theory.
-Up to this time there had not been courses of this level available in Ireland.
+Up to this time, there had not been courses of this level available in Ireland.
 The lecture series were at two levels, the lower level including introductory wave mechanics, perturbation theory of quantum mechanical systems, spin of the electron and Dirac's relativistic wave equation.
 The higher level provided an introduction to the research being performed at the school.
-In June 1941 Schrödinger was joined by Walter Heitler who took the position of assistant professor.
-Heitler gave a course of lectures designed to introduce students to quantum theory of the chemical bond.
+In June 1941, Schrödinger was joined by Walter Heitler, who took the position of assistant professor.
+Heitler gave a course of lectures designed to introduce students to the quantum theory of the chemical bond.
 These lectures brought together staff and students of third-level establishments in the Dublin area, exposing them to twentieth-century theoretical physics.
-Members of the mathematical community at the time seized the opportunity to hear the lectures of Schrödinger and Heitler and within a few years the material covered began to find its way onto undergraduate university courses.
+Members of the mathematical community at the time seized the opportunity to hear the lectures of Schrödinger and Heitler, and within a few years, the material covered began to find its way into undergraduate university courses.

 One of the objectives de Valera had in mind when he founded the institute was to provide a meeting place for scholars from University College Dublin and Trinity College Dublin.
 For reasons both historical and religious, the academic contacts between the two institutions had previously been non-existent.
-(A quarter of a century later, a proposed conjoining of the two institutions, put forward by Donogh O'Malley in the abortive Universities Mergers Bill 1967 was strongly opposed by both universities and was ultimately defeated.)
+(A quarter of a century later, a proposed conjoining of the two institutions, put forward by Donogh O'Malley in the abortive Universities Mergers Bill 1967, was strongly opposed by both universities and was ultimately defeated.)

 Research

 In its early years, the research of the school mainly focused on non-linear field theory, meson theory, general relativity and geometry.
-Mesons which Heitler began researching when he arrived in 1941 were at the time believed to be the fundamental particles of the strong interaction.
+Mesons, which Heitler began researching when he arrived in 1941, were at the time believed to be the fundamental particles of the strong interaction.
 In 1948, John Lighton Synge was appointed senior professor, whose research interests were general relativity and geometry.
 Later research involved numerical analysis due to the addition of Cornelius Lanczos to the faculty and the development of the computer.
 Lochlainn O'Raifeartaigh made contributions in the application of symmetries in theoretical particle physics and John T. Lewis had interests including Bose–Einstein condensation and Large deviations theory.

 The school has three senior professors at present: Tony Dorlas, Denjoe O'Connor and Sergei Gukov.
 Dorlas has worked on a lattice model of a boson gas called the Bose-Hubbard model, on models of a spin glass and on Anderson localisation in quasi-one-dimensional systems, and also on quantum information theory.
 O'Connor has worked on noncommutative geometry and applications to quantum field theory, especially as an alternative to lattice field theory, and on crossover phenomena and the renormalisation group.